 SECTION 9-6 TEMPORARY ADMINISTRATIVE CODE.

-(a) Until such time as another provision is made in accordance with the provisions of the charter, for a different organization of the administration of the government of the town, the following temporary provisions shall be in effect.
+(a) Until such time as another provision is made in accordance with the provisions of the charter, for a different organization of the administration of the government of the city, the following temporary provisions shall be in effect.

-(i) The town manager shall appoint the following town officers who shall serve at his or her pleasure: a town clerk, a town treasurer-collector, a personnel assistant, a superintendent of public works and an administrative assistant and other department heads or deputy town managers as may be authorized by the town council.
+(i) The city manager shall appoint the following city officers who shall serve at his or her pleasure: a city clerk, a city treasurer-collector, a personnel assistant, a superintendent of public works and an administrative assistant and other department heads or deputy city managers as may be authorized by the city council.

-(ii) The town manager shall appoint the following officers, subject to the civil service law and rules: a fire chief, a police chief and a purchasing agent.
+(ii) The city manager shall appoint the following officers, subject to the civil service law and rules: a fire chief, a police chief and a purchasing agent.

-(iii) The town manager shall appoint the following town officers for a term of years: constables, members of a council on aging and the staff of such council, an animal inspector and a veterans' services director.
+(iii) The city manager shall appoint the following city officers for a term of years: constables, members of a council on aging and the staff of such council, an animal inspector and a veterans' services director.

-Provided, however, that to the extent that any of these offices set forth in this section are no longer required, this section shall not be interpreted to require the town manager to make appointments thereto.
+Provided, however, that to the extent that any of these offices set forth in this section are no longer required, this section shall not be interpreted to require the city manager to make appointments thereto.

-(iv) The town manager shall appoint the following town officers, subject to the approval of the town council; and in accordance with the provisions of applicable laws, provided, however, if the town council shall fail to take any action on a proposed appointment by the town manager within thirty days following the date notice of such appointment is filed by the town manager with the town council, such appointment shall be deemed to have been confirmed: a town attorney, a licensing board, a board of assessors, a board of appeals, a planning board, a housing authority, a conservation commission, a board of health, and an election commission and other committees that may from time to time be authorized by the town council by ordinance.
+(iv) The city manager shall appoint the following city officers, subject to the approval of the city council; and in accordance with the provisions of applicable laws, provided, however, if the city council shall fail to take any action on a proposed appointment by the city manager within thirty days following the date notice of such appointment is filed by the city manager with the city council, such appointment shall be deemed to have been confirmed: a city attorney, a licensing board, a board of assessors, a board of appeals, a planning board, a housing authority, a conservation commission, a board of health, and an election commission and other committees that may from time to time be authorized by the city council by ordinance.